jjdrisco/Good-Morning-SQL/README.md

 ![Picture of Coffee Shop and Title](Good-Morning-SQL.png)

-You've just woken up and are getting ready to start your day as an Data Analyst.
+You've just woken up and are getting ready to start your day as a Data Analyst.
 What better way to start the day than heading to your local coffee shop to grab a cup of joe?

 This choose your own adventure is designed as a fun way to practice your SQL skills.